Embedded contact homology and open book decompositions: Introduction

-In other words, Theorem~\ref{thm: equivalence of ECHs} allows us to rephrase the ECH groups of $M$ in terms of ECH groups on the complement of the binding.
+The prototypical situation to which Theorem~\ref{thm: equivalence of ECHs} applies is the case of an open book decomposition with connected binding.
+In this case $N$ is the mapping torus of a surface diffeomorphism $\hh : S \stackrel \simeq \to S$ and $V= M - int(N)$ is a tubular neighborhood of the binding.
+In other words, Theorem~\ref{thm: equivalence of ECHs} allows us to rewrite the embedded contact homology groups of $M$ in terms of the relative embedded contact homology groups on the complement of the binding.
 We remark here that Yau~\cite{Y} and Wendl~\cite{We,We2} have examined related issues in their work.